Beta version 4 has arrived!

 Please contact the StreamStats by email at email@example.com if you have any questions.

-StreamStats is now implemented for all of Colorado.
+StreamStats is implemented for all of Colorado.
 This application implements regression equations for estimating instantaneous peak flows with probabilities of occurring in any given year of 50, 20, 10, 4, 2, 1, 0.5, and 0.2 percent.
 These statistics also are referred to as the 2-, 5-, 10-, 25-, 50-, 100-, 200-, and 500-year floods.
-In addition, StreamStats implements regression equations for estimating annual mean flows, mean flows for each month, the flows exceeded 10, 25, 50, 75, and 90 percent of the time, 7-day minimum flows with recurrence intervals of 2, 10, and 50 years, and 7-day maximum flows with recurrence intervals of 2, 10, and 50 years.
-All of the equations in Colorado StreamStats are documented in the report:
+New peak-flow equations were made available in version 3 for eastern Colorado on Nov.
+23, 2016, but they are not yet available in version 4.
+StreamStats also implements regression equations for estimating annual mean flows, mean flows for each month, the flows exceeded 10, 25, 50, 75, and 90 percent of the time, 7-day minimum flows with recurrence intervals of 2, 10, and 50 years, and 7-day maximum flows with recurrence intervals of 2, 10, and 50 years.
+These non-peak-flow equations are not applicable to the Plains region, which comprises approximately the eastern half of Colorado.
+The equations in Colorado StreamStats are documented in the reports:

 - Capesius, J.P., and Stephens, V.C., 2009, Regional regression equations for estimation of natural streamflow statistics in Colorado: U.S. Geological Survey Scientific Investigations Report 2009–5136, 46 p.